Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Statistical Similarity

 \subsection{Similarity of Generated Data to Dataset (`Realism')}

-Although precision-recall curves demonstrate how a DGM model tends to balance realism and coverage, in some cases, we may care more for one or the other.
-In problems where we particularly care about realism, we can calculate a `biased' version of the $F_1$ score to estimate precision or use a simple distance-to-dataset metric.
+Although precision-recall curves demonstrate how a DGM tends to balance realism and coverage, in some cases, we may care more for one or the other.
+When practitioners particularly desire that generated samples resemble the dataset, they can turn to one of several tools to evaluate realism, independent of coverage.

 \paragraph{Precision} Precision for generative models captures the fraction of generated designs falling within the support of the dataset.
 Extracting singular precision values from PR curves is challenging since it's unclear which value to select, or how to average values.
 Instead, Sajjadi~\etal~\cite{sajjadi2018assessing} propose using the maximum $F_\beta$ score for some $\beta<<1$ over all precision-recall pairs in the PR curve as a proxy for precision.